 Thinking about making money online and want to learn how to start a blog?
 You’re in the right place!
 I’ve run Untemplater.com since 2010.
 It’s been an exciting journey that allowed me to break free from the corporate grind at the age of 34, travel the world freely and helped me find new consulting gigs in areas I find interesting.
 With over 3 billion people online and growing, having your own website is a must today.

 Here is a sample of how I make money without a day job.
 Untemplater is not that big with 35,000 pageviews a month, but it does rank well in search for people looking to break free from boring, soul-sucking day jobs.
-I make roughly $50,000 a year from this site alone and another $150,000 a year in corporate consulting gigs I’ve gained because of my work at Untemplater.
+I can make roughly $50,000 a year from this site alone plus additional income from corporate consulting gigs and freelancing work I’ve gained simply because I learned how to start a blog.

 Okay, now let’s take a look at how you can get started with a website of your own.